 A school librarian may see young children every week, but the older students become, the less we see them, maybe only a few times a year.
 Fortunately, we have most of these students over a 3-5 year period, depending on whether we are an elementary, middle, or high school librarian.

 We can scaffold short lessons throughout the school year, so by the time students leave us, they’ve mastered what they need for their next stage of library use.
 The question is, how best to do that?
+How can we build high quality, standards-based library lessons?
 I’m here to tell you: DON’T start with library curriculum—start with everyone else’s curriculum!

 CREATE A CURRICULUM MATRIX